 Healthcare in the EU

 The Government has issued guidance on healthcare access for UK residents after the UK leaves the EU.
-Their guidance covers the European Health Insurance Card (EHIC) and the student EHIC card.

 If you plan to work or are already working in the EU, terms and conditions of employment may vary depending on the country in which the work placement takes place.
 For more information please check UK Government country-specific guidance.